 A lot of people make a pot of coffee and use the liquid in their ice cream, but I like the addition of the ground coffee granules in my coffee.

 So I start by grinding the coffee finer than what it is.
-I want it to be more like espresso grind, so I use my coffee grinder and get it to a fine grind.
+I want it to be more like an espresso grind, so I use my coffee grinder and get it to a fine grind.
+This is the best automatic espresso machine.

 Then, to my KitchenAid Mixer, I add in 2 cups of heavy whipping cream.
 I beat it until it makes whipped cream and the peaks are stiff.